-- Shut off engine. - Make sure all moving parts have stopped. - Disconnect battery ground (-) cable. - Block or chock wheels. - When two or more workers are present, only one worker should be designated as the machine operator and loader.
-A potentially dangerous condition arises when the worker loading the machine does not control the hydraulic ram.
-A worker's hand may be pinched or crushed if the ram has been activated during loading. - 2.
-Never use equipment with safety shields removed.
+- Shut off engine. - · Make sure all moving parts have stopped. - Disconnect battery ground (-) cable. - Block or chock wheels. - Never use equipment with safety shields removed.
 Keep all shields in place.
-If shield removal becomes necessary for repairs, reinstall the shield prior to use. - 3.
-Replace any safety sign or instruction sign that is not readable or is missing.
-Location of safety signs is indicated in this manual. - 4.
-Do not allow anyone other than a responsible, properly trained and physically able person to operate this machine.
+If shield removal becomes necessary for repairs, reinstall the shield prior to use. - Replace any safety sign or instruction sign that is not readable or is missing.
+Location of safety signs is indicated in this manual. - Do not allow anyone other than a responsible, properly trained and physically able person to operate this machine.
 This equipment is dangerous to children and persons unfamiliar with its operation. - Do not modify the equipment in any way.
-Unauthorized modification may result in serious injury or death and may impair the function and life of the equipment. - 6.
-Never exceed the limits of the machine.
+Unauthorized modification may result in serious injury or death and may impair the function and life of the equipment. - Never exceed the limits of the machine.
 If its ability to do the job or to do it safely is in question- STOP IMMEDIATELY!